Dance pedagogy, master

-Students in the Master’s Programme in Dance Pedagogy reflect on and develop the practices and pedagogy of performing arts within an open, dialogue-oriented community.
-You will be provided support for critical, innovative thinking, multidisciplinary interaction, multiartistic collaborations and for adopting an experimental attitude.
-The foundation of the programme are students’ personal experiences and perceptions, and they are brought into open dialogue with other students, teachers and the academic field of art pedagogy.
+As a student, you will reflect on and develop the practices and pedagogy of performing arts within our open and conversational community.
+We will guide you towards critical, innovative thinking, as well as multidisciplinary interaction, multi-artistic collaborations and an experimental attitude.
+The foundation of the programme is your personal experiences and perceptions, which are brought into open dialogue with other students, teachers and the academic field of art pedagogy.

-Students’ daily schedules take their final shape in interaction with each student, the group, the degree programme and the teachers.
-The programme offers a safe context for exploratory learning.
-Graduates of the programme work in diverse tasks in the field of performing arts and pedagogy.
+Your study path will be shaped via interaction with other students, the group, the degree programme and the teachers.
+We offer you a safe context for exploratory learning.
+Graduates of the master’s programme work in diverse professions in the field of performing arts and pedagogy.

 About the studies

-In the Master’s Programme in Dance Pedagogy, art pedagogy is seen as a form of artistic activity where pedagogical questions are ever-present.
-In the context of art pedagogy, art, performance and teaching are viewed as encounters where aesthetic, ethical and political phenomena are intertwined.
-Art and pedagogy feed off each other, which gives rise to change in both.
+We see art pedagogy as a form of artistic activity where pedagogical questions are ever-present.
+In the context of art pedagogy, we consider art, performance and teaching as encounters where aesthetic, ethical and political phenomena are intertwined.
+When art and pedagogy come together, they both change.

-The programme consists of advanced studies in the arts, studies in the theory and practices of art pedagogy, research studies, teaching practices, international interaction and elective studies that support the development of the student’s identity as an art pedagogue.
+The programme consists of the following: advanced studies in the arts; studies in the theory and practices of art pedagogy: research studies; teaching practices: international interaction; and optional studies that support the development of the student’s identity as an art pedagogue.

-The goal of the master’s programme is to train open-minded art pedagogue professionals who have found their own voice, have cooperation skills and are aware of their responsibility.
+The goal of the master’s programme is to train open-minded and professional art pedagogues who have found their own voice, have cooperation skills and are aware of their responsibilities.

 Values of the programme

-Studies are based on mandatory attendance, commitment and interaction.
+The studies are based on commitment, mandatory attendance and interaction.
 The programme uses diverse and ever-evolving teaching methods.
-Courses are arranged in the form of workshops, group projects, lectures and seminars, as well as independent learning assignments.
+The courses are organised in the form of workshops, group projects, lectures and seminars, as well as independent learning assignments.
 Most of the instruction takes place on weekdays between 9:00 and 17:00.

 The teaching practices can be carried out as either Finnish or international collaborations.

-Teachers in the Master’s Programme in Dance Pedagogy are experts in the artistic field that they represent as well as in art pedagogy.
+The teachers in the Master’s Programme in Dance Pedagogy are experts in their artistic field and art pedagogy.
 They have diverse professional backgrounds and a strong research-based orientation in art pedagogy.
 In addition to the permanent teaching staff, the programme welcomes experts as guest teachers on a regular basis.

 Guest teachers, artists and lecturers in the dance and theatre pedagogy programmes 2019–2020